 I forgive you jQuery, I still love you

 This post was just to get a few jQuery related annoyances off my chest.
 These sort of things are pretty much set in concrete now unless the jQuery team want to go the slow route of deprecating them for better alternatives.
-But hey,

 Want to discuss this post?
 Just mention me @alexdickson.